borgbackup/borg/docs/internals.rst

 identifier for repositories.
 It will not change if you move the repository around so you can make a local transfer then decide to move the repository to another (even remote) location at a later time.

-|project_name| will do a POSIX read lock on the config file when operating
-on the repository.

 Keys